 The Main View includes a menu bar for entering commands, including the ability to open a Scenario View for each scenario in the model.
 Figure 4 shows a Scenario View from the case study described in Section 4.
 The Scenario View is in fact a Temporal Message Flow Diagram (TMFD) [2], sometimes called an interaction diagram, message sequence chart, or event-trace diagram.
 Actors in the view are assigned columns, and interactions are drawn as lines from source to destination actor in descending time order.
-A global overview of the scenario appears on the right of the view, and can be used to navigate through the interactions in the scenario, much like a scroll bar.
-Moreover, the overview is created using an Information Mural [9], which provides effective global views of scenarios containing hundreds of thousands of interactions.
-The Mural uses graphical visualization techniques to preserve visual characteristics, as if the analyst could see the entire Scenario View from a distance.
+A global overview of the scenario appears on the right of the view, and is used to navigate through the interactions in the scenario.
+The overview is created using an Information Mural, which provides effective global overviews of scenarios containing hundreds of thousands of interactions.
+The Mural uses techniques much like antialiasing to preserve visual characteristics as if the analyst could see the entire Scenario View from a distance.
 This allows the analyst to observe various phases in the scenario including repetitive visual patterns, indicating the presence of interaction patterns in the subject program execution being analyzed.
-As interactions are selected and colored, the Mural is colored as well, helping an analyst locate where particular interactions occur in a program's execution.
+As interactions are selected and colored the Mural is colored as well, helping an analyst locate where particular interactions occur in a program's execution.

 The Scenario View provides several features to help an analyst build abstract models of the subject system and to localize behavior.
 An option menu allows the actors in the scenario to be grouped by containing file, class, or component actors.
 Another option allows the user to select a class of interactions or just a single instance of an interaction.
-Once a sequence of interactions are selected, they can be defined as a scenario, and then all occurrences of that sequence of interactions in the original scenario are replaced with a reference to the newly defined scenario.
-While a simple interaction is a shown as a line connecting the source and destination actors, an analyst-defined scenario that occurs within the Scenario View appears graphically as a thin, horizontal rectangle containing all of the actors involved in the scenario.
+Once a sequence of interactions are selected, they can be defined as a scenario (added to the Program Model) and then all occurrences of that sequence of interactions in the original scenario are replaced with a reference to the newly defined scenario.
+While a simple interaction is a shown as a line connecting the source and destination actors, a sub-scenario that occurs within the Scenario View appears graphically as a rectangle containing all of the actors involved in the scenario.